-The Wild Mile is a mile-long, interactive and immersive floating eco-park located in the North Branch Canal and Turning Basin of the Chicago River.
+The Wild Mile is planned to be a mile-long, interactive and immersive floating ecopark located in the North Branch Canal and Turning Basin of the Chicago River.
 Situated between Goose Island and the Near North Side neighborhood, this stretch of river is a unique destination and an accessible community open space that promote habitat first and an outdoor educational amenity for all.